 The monthly payment works like one of the other auto-renewing monthly passes – and while it sounds pricey, it’s cheaper than a regular Sky Q subscription that offers access to the sports channels.
 However, obviously you can’t record and there’s no access to any of the non-sports channels.

 It’s also worth bearing in mind that you’re relying on a decent internet connection.
 If it goes down during the big match, you won’t be able to pick up where you left off once it’s up and working again.

 Related: Sky Q review

-You can access Now TV via a web browser on your computer, via your phone or tablet using the dedicated app, or from a huge range of devices from games consoles to streaming sticks and TVs.
+You can access NOW TV via a web browser on your computer, your phone or tablet using the dedicated app, or from a huge range of devices from games consoles to streaming sticks and TVs.